- area of research: computational social sciences

 - additional benefits: training programs; funding for communication of science and research

-International Research in Computational Social Sciences
+International Research in Computational Social Sciences (Completed)

 In recent years, what has come to be termed the "digitalization" of society has led to fundamental social, political, and economic changes.
 The "digital revolution" has also had significant effects on social research, as the development and usage of new media devices and technologies has generated an abundance of data about human behavior which can be used for further research.
 On the one hand, this opens up new opportunities for social science research; on the other hand, it also involves methodological and methodical challenges.
 These new developments offer an extensive breadth of potential research questions within the thematic field of the "Computational Social Sciences", the exploration of which the Foundation would like to support.